| Airlines |

 |

 Canadian North offers daily scheduled Boeing 737 service between Iqaluit and Ottawa, and Iqaluit and Yellowknife, Calgary and Edmonton with connections to Air Canada and other national and international carriers in Ottawa, Yellowknife and Calgary/Edmonton.
-They also provide daily scheduled DASH-8 service to most Baffin Island communities, and other locations in the Kitikmeot region of Nunavut.
+They also offer some code share flights to southern Canada with Air Canada.
+Canadian North also provide daily scheduled DASH-8 service to most Baffin Island communities, and other locations in Nunavut.
 Canadian North is one of the main air freight operators in Northern Canada.
+And they also provide larger aircraft charters.
 It is owned by the Inuit of Nunavut and the Inuvialuit of the Northwest Territories through NorTerra Inc. Canadian North's airline designator is 5T.

 In addtion to charter and medevac services in Arctic Canada, and around the world, Kenn Borek Air provides scheduled service to some smaller communities in the Baffin Region of Nunavut, including Canada's most northern community, Grise Fiord.
 Kenn Borek Air services the region with Beech King Air, Twin Otter and DC3 aircraft.